crazy-max/swarm-cronjob/doc/get-started.md

 # Get started

-Before starting, you must have a swarm-cronjob instance up and running using [docker](install/docker.md) or an available [binary](install/binary.md) for your platform.
+> :warning: You must have a swarm-cronjob instance up and running using [docker](install/docker.md) or an available [binary](install/binary.md) for your platform before.

 When swarm-cronjob is ready, create a new stack based on [this one (date)](../.res/example/date.yml).
 You can include any configuration as long as you abide with the following conditions: